Difference Between Sumo Logic vs Splunk

 |Only aggregated data is stored.||As the raw data is stored, the storage may get depleted faster.|

 |Focusses more on security and compliance aspects of Application and infrastructure functions.||Focusses more application monitoring along with security and compliance aspects.|

-There is no clear winner between the two products and the selection of tools depends on the size and budget spend ability of the organization.
-Both these solutions are not cheap and users will have to exercise great care while choosing the product.
+There is no clear winner between the two products, and the selection of tools depends on the organisation’s size and budget spend ability.
+These solutions are not cheap, and users will have to exercise great care while choosing the product.

 This is a guide to Sumo Logic vs Splunk.
-Here we discuss the strengths and weaknesses of both the tools along with key differences and comparison table.
+Here we discuss the strengths and weaknesses of both the tools and key differences and a comparison table.
 You may also have a look at the following articles to learn more –